marques-work/client-tunnel/citrix-git-bash/SETUP.md

 ### From the remote windows machine:

-1. (Optional, but recommended) put these scripts in your `PATH`
-2. Open a `git+bash` terminal session
+1. Open a `git+bash` terminal session
-3. Add the ssh key you generated earlier in the prerequisites section to the `ssh-agent`:
+2. Add the ssh key you generated earlier in the prerequisites section to the `ssh-agent`:

     ```console
     # assuming you chose the default location to save the key